Dickson County License Hearing Guide

 If You Refused Testing

-• Implied consent law in Tennessee: Tennessee, like all states, has an implied consent law.
-This law means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries serious consequences.
+- Implied Consent Law in Tennessee: By driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries significant penalties.

 The ALR/Administrative Hearing